vkvats/GC-MVSNet/README.md

 ## [Paper]() | [Project Page](https://vkvats.github.io/GCMVSNet-page/) | [Arxiv](https://arxiv.org/abs/2310.19583)

+### GC-MVSNet BlendedMVS evaluation:
+ We discovered an error in our evaluation on the BlendedMVS dataset.
+It has been corrected, and the updated results are available in the latest arXiv version of the paper.
+Please use and cite those results

 ### Updated Version: [GCMVSNet++](https://arxiv.org/abs/2505.03470)

 **NOTE**: Please contact Vibhas Vats (vkvatsdss@gamil.com) for any help.